prewdigy/webserver/README.md

 ### This is for the project of creating a webserver, and then securing it.
-Ther server is made using a Linode VM.
+The server is made using a Linode VM.